mikek498/artic-gls/README.md

-# ncov2019-artic-nf
+# ncov2019-artic-nf on Google Cloud Life Sciences
-A Nextflow pipeline for running the ARTIC network's fieldbioinformatics tools (https://github.com/artic-network/fieldbioinformatics), with a focus on ncov2019

-WARNING - THIS REPO IS UNDER ACTIVE DEVELOPMENT AND ITS BEHAVIOUR MAY CHANGE AT **ANY** TIME.

-PLEASE ENSURE THAT YOU READ BOTH THE README AND THE CONFIG FILE AND UNDERSTAND THE EFFECT OF THE OPTIONS ON YOUR DATA!
-#### Google Cloud Life Sciences API
+## Google Cloud Life Sciences API
 This ARTIC network pipeline has been ported to work on the Google Cloud Life Sciences API

 Edit nextflow.conf to add you Google Cloud project ID, bucket name